stanfill/rotationsC/README.md

 ### Installation instructions for Mac:
 ```
-library(devtools)
-install_github('rotationsC','stanfill',subdir='rotations')
-library(rotations)
+devtools::install_github('stanfill/rotationsC',subdir='rotations')
 ```

 ### Change log:

 * The Maxwell-Boltzmann distribution has been added: `dmaxwell`, `pmaxwell` and `rmaxwell`
 * Due to issue with the bessel functions, the Cayley distribution was previously used to approximate the matrix-Fisher distribution for large kappa.
-Now, the Maxwell-Boltzmann distribution is used for $\kappa>200$ and the approximation is far superior.
+Now the Maxwell-Boltzmann distribution is used for `kappa>200` and the approximation is far superior.